Euphredes/Euphredes/README.txt

            Money

-Dead people have more time on the same money you claim is earned by you, reader.
+Dead people have more time on the same money you claim is earned by you, Mr. Cole.
 Money is a hand-me-down.
 The circulation of money belongs more to those who circulated and worked with it before you.